civisanalytics/civis-python/README.rst

 `here <https://civis.zendesk.com/hc/en-us/articles/216341583-Generating-an-API-Key>`_.
 API keys have a set expiration date and new keys will need to be created at least every 30 days.
-The API client will look for a ``CIVIS_API_KEY`` environmental variable to access your API key, so after creating a new API key, follow the steps below for your operating system to set up your environment.
+The API client will look for a ``CIVIS_API_KEY`` environment variable to access your API key, so after creating a new API key, follow the steps below for your operating system to set up your environment.

 Linux / MacOS